 The necessary reforms might mean that conditions get worse in terms of the hardships borne by the masses, but the PTI government has little choice to do otherwise.
 It hopes that the poverty alleviation program, Ehsaas, helps mitigate some the burden of economic restructuring on those least able to bear it.

 Reform even in the most benign of conditions is not easy, and especially so after decades of sustained decay in almost every sphere of public policy.
 The hope is that the economy will respond to the many steps taken towards fundamental structural change that steers the nation to economic rejuvenation.
 The coming months will test the resolve of the government and willingness of the public to implement and sustain the necessary measures that are long overdue.

 Javed Hassan is a graduate of Imperial College London and an MBA from London Business School.
 He is an investment banker who has worked in London, Hong Kong, and Karachi.
-He tweets as @javedhassan.
-The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.
+He tweets @javedhassan.
+The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Global Village Space.